ibrahimbutt/direwolf-arch-rice/README.md

 > Pacaur is an Arch User Repository (AUR) helper aiming at speed and simplicity and is designed to minimize user prompt interaction.

 All you need to know for now is, it saves you a lot of time in the long-term.
-Without it, you would need to go through the manual build process for each package which can't be installed through Pacman.
-This is really something I wish I knew about when I started out.
+Without it, you would need to go through the manual build process for each package that can't be installed through Pacman.
+This is one of those things you wish you knew when you were starting out.

 #### Terminal Emulator

 We'll be using rxvt-unicode, also known as urxvt.
 It's fast, lightweight and highly customizable.
-An additional benefit is that Wal can automatically apply a generated colorscheme to it.
+Furthermore, Wal can automatically apply a generated colorscheme to urxvt.

 #### Status Bar
 The Polybar repository tells it best: